mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 ## Client Metadata Validation

-The  client_uri value returned in the client metadata response MUST be identical to the client_uri value that was used in conjunction with the chosen well-known URI string was concatenated to create the URL used to retrieve the metadata.
+The  client_uri value returned in the client metadata response MUST be identical to the client_uri value into which the well-known URI string was inserted to create the URL used to retrieve the metadata.
 If these values are not identical, the data contained in the response MUST NOT be used.

 # String Operations